devrahulbanjara/cod.er/README.md

-# Knit.dev
+# cod.er
-Knit.dev is an AI-powered coding agent that intelligently orchestrates a team of specialized AI agents to build, debug, and manage entire software projects from a single prompt, all within your terminal.
+cod.er is an AI-powered coding agent that intelligently orchestrates a team of specialized AI agents to build, debug, and manage entire software projects from a single prompt, all within your terminal.

 ## First Prototype Architecture